Akaricchi/muz/README.md

     muz -l | grep -i "binetsu"

+To play a beatmap with note positions randomized:

+    muz --random "beatamp"

+Replace all holds with two simple notes:

+    muz --no-holds "beatmap"

+Play in "insane" mode, where extra notes are added to the beatmap:

+    muz --insane "beatmap"

+Let the computer play by itself perfectly and enjoy the show:

+    muz --autoplay "beatmap"

+You can, of course, combine any of those options:

+    muz --autoplay --random --insane "beatmap"

 # Beatmaps
 μz comes with no beatmaps by default, you'll have to obtain them yourself.
 Once obtained, they have to be placed in the **μz user directory**: ```~/.muz/```, or  ```C:\Users\yourname\.muz\``` on Windows.
 If this directory doesn't exist, create it.